 The initial award will be for a one-year period.
 Pending satisfactory progress and availability of funds, the second year of support may be granted.

-Frank Albert, PhD, is an Assistant Professor in the Department of Genetics, Cell Biology, and Development.
+Frank Albert, PhD, is an Associate Professor in the Department of Genetics, Cell Biology, and Development.
 The overarching goal of Dr. Albert’s research is to understand how genetic variation influences complex traits and gene expression, in humans, rats, and yeast by combining experimental genomics with computational approaches.

-Saonli Basu, PhD, is an Associate Professor in the Division of Biostatistics.
+Saonli Basu, PhD, is a Professor in the Division of Biostatistics.
 She develops statistical theory and computational methods in the genetics of complex traits, focusing on efficient methods that can scale to large samples of hundreds of thousands or millions of individuals.
 Dr. Basu has additional expertise in statistical theory and data analysis of highly multivariate phenotypes, such as that available through neuroimaging.

 Lynn Eberly, PhD, is a Professor in the Division of Biostatistics.
 Dr. Eberly focuses on methods and applications for correlated data across a wide variety of statistical contexts, with a particular focus on multi-modal magnetic resonance imaging.

 Damien Fair, PA-C, PhD, is a Professor in the Department of Pediatrics and the Institute of Child Development.
 His work focuses on advancing the understanding of brain development in health and disease to: understand basic principles of brain functioning across development (i.e. figure out how the brain works), learn about how neuropsychiatric and other brain-based disorders develop and progress over time, contribute to prevention and treatment of brain-based disorders, engage unrepresented communities in all aspects of academic medicine and research.